TheCalculatorsHub

 How a first-year chemistry student used the Grams to Moles Calculator to catch a molar mass error and avoid a 3x concentration mistake in a buffer preparation in 2025

-In October 2025, I was a first-year chemistry undergraduate at a UK university completing my first quantitative practical: preparing 500 mL of a 0.2 mol/L sodium acetate buffer solution.
+Back in my first year as a chemistry undergraduate at a UK university, I hit my first quantitative practical: preparing 500 mL of a 0.2 mol/L sodium acetate buffer solution.
 The practical guide gave the molecular formula as CH3COONa.
 I looked up the molar mass in a reference table I had printed, but had accidentally read the entry for sodium formate (HCOONa, 68.01 g/mol) instead of sodium acetate (CH3COONa, 82.03 g/mol).
 Using 68.01 g/mol, I calculated the required mass as 0.1 mol × 68.01 = 6.80 g.
 The correct mass should have been 0.1 mol × 82.03 = 8.20 g.
 The difference looked plausible on the scale, and I very nearly dissolved the wrong mass before a demonstrator suggested I verify with an online calculator.

 I used the Grams to Moles Calculator's grams-to-moles mode with the preset compound list.
 I typed CH3COONa into the formula field and the calculator auto-parsed it immediately: C2H3NaO2 (2 carbons, 3 hydrogens, 1 sodium, 2 oxygens), returning a molar mass of 82.034 g/mol and a step-by-step composition trace: 2(12.011) + 3(1.008) + 22.990 + 2(15.999) = 82.034 g/mol.
 The moment I saw 82.034 on screen instead of the 68.01 I had been using, I realised the reference table error.
 I then switched to the moles-to-grams tab, entered 0.1 mol, and the calculator immediately returned 8.203 g -- the correct mass to weigh out.
 The step-by-step panel showed: mass = 0.1 mol × 82.034 g/mol = 8.203 g, with the atomic breakdown printed below so I could identify exactly which atoms had been undercounted.
 LibreTexts Analytical Chemistry confirms that concentration errors of this magnitude (a 17% mass shortfall) fall well outside the 2% tolerance required for certified reference material preparation.